anusuyachinsamyturan/anusuyachinsamyturan.github.io/_pages/publications.md

 {% include base_path %}
 # Academic Books
 ## The microstructure of dinosaur bone: deciphering biology with fine-scale techniques
+For millions of years, clues to the biology of dinosaurs lie locked within the microscopic structure of their bones.
+Here one of the world's leading experts on fossil bone microstructure synthesizes more than 150 years of research to expose the meaning of dinosaur bone microstructure.

+In this first book dedicated to dinosaur bone microstructure, Anusuya Chinsamy-Turan begins with a general overview of living bone structure and composition and then explains how bone structure changes upon death and during fossilization.
+She meticulously unravels why the microscopic structure of fossil bone remains intact after millions of years of fossilization.
+She also provides a photographic atlas of the kinds of bone tissue found in dinosaurs and expounds on their biological significance.
+The final chapters offer insight into growth patterns of dinosaurs and the biology of Mesozoic birds.
+The book concludes with a reflective discussion on what bone microstructure can and cannot disclose about dinosaur physiology.
+Drawing from sources across the field of bone histology, Chinsamy-Turan paints a holistic view of the current state of the science and presents a fresh perspective on the relevance of the field to understanding the Dinosauria.

 # Popular Science Books